 We talked to our LV= home insurance underwriter about how you should react if something in your home has sprung a leak, and how your home insurance provider might be able to help.

 And fear not; you’re not alone.
-In fact, England and Wales lose 3 billion litres of water every day because of leaking pipework, according to The Environment Agency
+In fact, England and Wales lose 3 billion litres of water every day because of leaking pipework, according to the BBC.

 Usually, the first signs of a leak in your home are a sudden loss of water pressure, mysterious puddles or damp patches appearing on a floor, wall or ceiling.
 Often, however, the effects of a leak can suddenly show themselves as a bulge in the ceiling or a flood.
 When this happens, reacting quickly can help prevent further damage.